Li05j/Dungeon-Endless-RPG/__Reminders.md

 - probably just catch in main is better, and just throw when error.

 next:
+- reserve space for vectors in managers (need to get max ally, enemy and skill count)
 - battle logic and battle demo (including dummy damange formula)
 - idea: skill have formula type, battle manager will prob store array of formulas (maybe need a formula class?)